Axia-Tech/AXIA-wiki/docs/maintain/maintain-guides-how-to-join-council.md

 ---

-The council is an elected body of on-chain accounts that are intended to represent the passive stakeholders of AXIASolar and/or AXIALunar.
+The council is an elected body of on-chain accounts that are intended to represent the passive stakeholders of AXIACoin and/or AXIALunar.
 The council has two major tasks in governance: proposing referenda and vetoing dangerous or malicious referenda.
 For more information on the council, see the [governance page](../learn/learn-governance.md#council).
 This guide will walk you through entering your candidacy to the council.